Why capacity factor is an increasingly over-simplistic metric

 In the table above I’ve shown FCAS costs together, but readers need to be clear that sometimes FCAS costs are best considered separately.

-• I have not looked specifically at the extent to which either Solar Farm used self-forecasting.
+• This analysis has not examined the specific extent to which either solar farm used self-forecasting;

 The reasons listed above are just some of the drivers for ‘how’ capacity factor can be misleading, but to answer the overarching ‘why’ listed in this article’s title, we must consider known and unknown motivations and incentives for generator behavior.